 Gabapentin (Neurontin) generalized anxiety, social anxiety

-New research suggests that there are a number of complementary treatments that can help enhance one’s progress during treatment.
-And with people with less severe anxiety symptoms, activities such as exercise, meditation, biofeedback, and hypnosis may provide sufficient relief on their own.
-Below are some things someone can do in addition to therapy or even before they try therapy:
+New research suggests that several complementary treatments can help enhance one’s progress during treatment.
+And with less severe anxiety symptoms, exercise, meditation, biofeedback, and hypnosis may provide sufficient relief.
+Below are some things someone can do in addition to therapy or even before they try treatment:

 Social Support Network – A compassionate and understanding social support network can be instrumental in the recovery of a person with anxiety.
-Close personal relationships with family, friends and the community are directly linked to a person’s general sense of well-being.
-Positive feedback and support can help motivate a person to stay the course of treatment.
+Close personal relationships with family, friends and the community are directly linked to a person’s general well-being.
+Positive feedback and support can help motivate a person to stay on the course of treatment.
 In addition, many people with anxiety benefit from joining a support group or an online support community.
-Sharing stories of success and failures can lead to some very important improvements and inspirations to stay motivated.
+Sharing stories of success and failures can lead to critical improvements and inspiration to stay motivated.
 With this in mind, advice from peers shouldn’t be used as a substitute for care from a mental health professional.
-Connect with others working hard to manage symptoms of anxiety – visit AnxietyTribe.
+To connect with others working hard to manage symptoms of anxiety – visit AnxietyTribe.

-Healthy Lifestyle – Eating well, avoiding stimulants, and doing regular exercise can provide significant anxiety relief.
-A person’s physical well-being has been proven to be linked to their mental and emotional well-being.
-In addition, stress management techniques like meditation, when practiced regularly, can help people with anxiety to calm themselves and may enhance the effects of therapy.
+Healthy Lifestyle – Eating well, avoiding stimulants, and regular exercise can relieve anxiety significantly.
+A person’s physical well-being is connected to their mental and emotional well-being.
+In addition, stress management techniques like meditation can help people with anxiety to calm themselves and may enhance the effects of therapy.

-Hypnosis – Hypnosis is sometimes used, in combination with CBT, to treat anxiety.
-A hypnotherapist can help you achieve a state of deep relaxation that will allow you to better face your fears with the goal of learning how to deal with them in a productive way.
+Hypnosis – In combination with CBT, hypnosis can be used to treat anxiety.
+A hypnotherapist can help you achieve a state of deep relaxation that will allow you to face your fears better to learn how to deal with them constructively.

 Find Help for an Anxiety Disorder

 If you or someone you know is experiencing chronic anxiety, it’s never too late to seek help.
-Anxiety disorders are treatable, and without treatment can just get more severe over time.
-Search TherapyTribe today for someone who specializes in the treatment of anxiety.
-There is no need to live with anxiety and the challenges it creates in your life.
-With proper treatment, people suffering from anxiety can lead happier lives.
+Anxiety disorders are treatable and, without treatment, can get more severe over time.
+People suffering from anxiety can lead happier lives with proper and effective treatment.
+Search TherapyTribe today for someone who specializes in treating anxiety; there is no need to live with anxiety and the challenges it creates in your life.